canaanspacea/angularjs_from_scratch/README.md

 This project is generated with [yo angular-require generator](https://github.com/aaronallport/generator-angular-require) version 3.5.0.
+##Prerequisites

+Install Nodejs of version higher than 4.0.0

+Install GIT

 ## Running

 After cloning the repository,run the following commands:

-1)`npm install grunt-cli` to install grunt locally.
+Run `npm install grunt-cli` to install grunt locally.

-2)`bower install` to install bower components in your local machine locally.
+Run `bower install` to install bower components in your local machine locally.

-## Development & building
+## Development

 Run `grunt serve` for development preview.

+## Building

 Run `grunt` for building.